Knowing Hong Kong

 There are local post offices throughout Hong Kong; most are closed on Sundays and public holidays.
 Nearby ones include the Shatin Central Post Office, Wo Che, Fo Tan and Ma On Shan branches, where Speedpost and registration service are available.

-Hongkong Post Mobile Apps provides the function of delivery status check, postage calculation and other postal information.
+EC-Ship is an online portal that provides the function of delivery status check, postage calculation and other postal information.

 6. Banking and Insurance